pyrmont/testament/api.md

 (run-tests! &keys {:silent silent? :exit-on-fail exit?})
 ```

-Run the registered tests
+Runs the tests specified or alternatively the registered tests

-This function will run the tests registered in the test suite via `deftest`.
+This function will run the tests specified or alternatively the tests
-It accepts two optional arguments:
+registered in the test suite via `deftest`.
+It accepts two optional
+arguments:

 1. `:silent` whether to omit the printing of reports (default: `false`); and
 2. `:exit-on-fail` whether to exit if any of the tests fail (default: `true`).